Sunday, February 23, 2020

 When you hear “drag queen,” what comes to mind?
 The popularity of drag has exploded in recent years, and so have the questions and curiosities related to drag artistry.
 This exhibit explores these questions and curates a selection of costumes and materials loaned by several drag performers connected to the local area.

-Join Professor Emeritus Shozo Sato for a Sunday afternoon class on Sumi-e, or Japanese Black Ink Painting.
-Explore the practice of sumi-e as part of Rinzai Zen philosophy, and learn about black ink painting from the vision of a Tea Master.
+Join Professor Emeritus Shozo Sato for a Sunday afternoon class on Shodo, or Japanese calligraphy.
+Explore the practice of calligraphy as part of Rinzai Zen philosophy and learn about Shodo from the vision of a Tea Master.

 Teller and activist Dovie Thomason (Lakota, Apache, and Scot descent) presents a concert of traditional stories.